UBC-Geography/computing-resources/development-environments/conda-getting-started.md

 have an understanding of virtual environments and how Conda works with them to install software and packages onto your machine.
-If you followed along with the [Managing Environments](https://conda.io/projects/conda/en/stable/user-guide/getting-started.html) section of _Getting Started With Conda_, then you got a very basic introduction to creating and using a virtual environment.
+If you followed along with the [Managing Environments](https://conda.io/projects/conda/en/stable/user-guide/getting-started.html) section of 'Getting Started With Conda', then you got a very basic introduction to creating and using a virtual environment.

 Let's walkthrough the process again by creating a virtual environment that has